pbernstein/technology/README.md

 # What Kinds of Jobs are there in Technology?

+Servers, Server Administration, Server side applications, client side applications, UX work, mobile, games, etc..

-Example: What happens when I search for something on google
+# What happens when I search for something on google

 [The Hardware](https://www.google.com/about/datacenters/inside/streetview/)